SharePoint Web Parts

 SharePoint 2013 Workflow “if” Settings

 At this step, we are going to set up a workflow algorithm depending on the CEO’s reaction to the request.
-Our way to create workflow in sharepoint considers this aspect too.
+Our way to create a workflow in SharePoint considers this aspect too.

 Select the “Outcome” variable, and pick the “Rejected” value.
 Then we should define a workflow action triggered on by the request rejection.
 First, we have to change the workflow status to “Rejected” the same way we performed to the “Pending” status action.

 The next thing to do is to inform the request’s initiator about the rejection.
 Select the “Send an Email” action and assign the addressee.
-It’s very useful feature for sharepoint 2013 workflow.
+It’s a very useful feature for SharePoint 2013 workflow.

 Click the “These users” action and specify the users in the email settings.
 The request notification email will be sent back to its initiator.